 The buildings stand on the land of the of the Wathaurong people.

 The Drysdale Free Library was constructed in 1881 to Victorian eclectic designs by Geelong Architect Alexander Davidson.

 The picturesque Library is a rendered building with moulded architraves, string course quoining, and central projecting porch.
 The windows have flat arched heads with a keystone.
 A timber hall is at the rear of the Free Library.

-Working Heritage is now undertaking another round of conservation works to ensure it is a useful community asset.
+Working Heritage will to ensure it is a useful community asset.

 Photographs by Peter Glenane.

 t: 9600 1667